top of page

 Scrambling down steep scree covered path leading from summit of Pinto Mountains in Joshua Tree

-It took us close to an hour to navigate the slope and begin hiking in the wash.
-The start of the wash; what a welcomed sight.
+It took us close to an hour to navigate the slope and reach the wash.
+The start of the wash was a welcomed sight.

 Boulder filled canyon on path leading from summit of Pinto Mountains in Joshua Tree National Park

-We felt better once we reached the wash and were back to 'normal' hiking conditions.
-For me this is sometimes the hardest part of the hike.
-The excitement of the summit and challenges were behind us and now it was just a long slow hike through the wash and on to the Turkey Flats.
+We felt more at ease once we arrived at the wash and returned to our usual hiking conditions.
+For me, this part can sometimes be the most difficult.
+The thrill of reaching the summit and overcoming challenges was behind us, and now it was just a lengthy, gradual hike through the wash and onward to the Turkey Flats.

 Boulder filled canyon on path leading from summit of Pinto Mountains in Joshua Tree National Park